CommunityHoneyNetwork/chn-docs/docs/hpfeeds-logger.md

 SYSLOG_PORT=514
 SYSLOG_FACILITY=user

-# Options are arcsight, json_formatter, raw_json, splunk
+# Options are arcsight, json, raw_json, splunk
 FORMATTER_NAME=splunk

 # To log data from an external HPFeeds stream, uncomment and fill out these